-Since 2010 the Company has transformed its work-related road safety policies, programs, processes and performance.
+Since 2010 the company has transformed its work-related road safety policies, programmes, processes and performance.
 Compliance, transport and safety managers were recruited who quickly identified the van fleet as a major risk and cost to the organisation and a Fleet Safety Steering Group (FSSG) was established.
 This has focused on a range of initiatives including:

-- Working with RoSPA on a driver ‘buddy’ training program.
+- Working with RoSPA on a driver ‘buddy’ training programme.

 - Building road safety into the organisational DNA through management coaching and events.
 One excellent example is the short film below, developed for its management community to reinforce the importance of doing the right things to lead their drivers to safety.

 - The One Best Way project.

 - Fleet Auditing with FTA and more recently Zurich.

 - Developing a motor ‘Grab-Pack’ to support collision reporting and investigation.

 - Developing new Disciplinary and Grievance procedures for drivers.

 - Targeted behind the wheel training courses for at-risk drivers with AADrivetech.

 Internally Asda Home Shopping used the film to provide a standardised message to managers across its 200 plus locations across the UK.
 As part of its corporate social responsibility processes the film has also been shown at industry events hosted by the road safety charity Brake and the Freight Transport Association Van Excellence programme.
 It is now being shared more widely by Asda to help other organisations with ideas about engaging their managers.